r4m0D/DistributedSystemsG1-MPI/README.md

 ### Expected Input/Output

 - **Input**:
-	- The limits of the integral and the number of sub-intervals to divide the integral from the `input.txt` file.
+	- The limits of the integral and the number of sub-intervals to divide the integral.
-	- The number of processes to run on each worker node, determining the granularity of the distributed computation modifiable in the `start.sh` script, after the argument `-N`.
+	- The node list and the number of processes to run on each node.
 - **Output**: The result of the integral calculation using the trapezoidal rule, obtained by aggregating the partial results from all worker nodes.